SAHCET offers a programme to assist schools in launching and running a mentoring programme for pre-service training.

-The purpose of SAHCET is to educationally equip each generation through a Biblical, Christ-centred process in order to fulfill GodÔÇÖs purpose.
-Our vision is therefore to establish an institute of higher education where we can equip students through Biblical, Christ-centred education.
-This takes place through a blended online model.
+The purpose of SAHCET is to educationally equip each generation through a Biblical, Christ-centred process in order to fulfill God’s purpose.

-As such, discipleship and therefore mentoring forms an integral part of our programme.
-Because SAHCET follows a blended online approach, the involvement of local schools is vital to the success of the programme.
+As such, discipleship and therefore mentoring forms an integral part of our work.

 A tripartite relationship between the teacher intern, the school and the academic institution therefore forms the basis of the education of the teacher interns.

-The King’s Institute (TKI) provides the academic education.
-Because TKI is still in the process of getting accreditation, the academic institution can be any institution that provides a SAQA recognised BEd.
-This is allowable until The KingÔÇÖs Institute has received accreditation.
+The academic institution can be any institution that provides a SAQA recognised BEd.
 Keep in mind that studying at secular universities encourages a dualism in world view.
 It makes the work of teachers in Christian education difficult.
 This is because the students do not receive comprehensive training in the basic philosophy of Christian education.
 Preferred providers include:

 - Alphacrucis College (English medium) and Aros (Afrikaans medium) for graduate studies;